 Professional photographers and amateur hobbyists alike love visiting Iceland.
 This island, covering only 40,000 square miles, is home to remarkably varied landscapes, from sandy deserts to highland roads, ice caves to sprawling valleys and volcanic beaches.

 It’s safe to say that Iceland is the proverbial photographer’s playground.
 But with so many beautiful places to shoot and capture, where is the best place to start?
-Whether you’re a landscape photographer or keen to shoot waterfalls, wildlife or beaches, we’ve got you covered.
-Read on to discover our pick of the best photography spots in Iceland.
+Whether you’re a landscape photographer or keen to shoot waterfalls, wildlife or beaches, or just fancy finding the best spots for your Instagram posts, we’ve got you covered.
+Read on to discover our pick of the best Iceland photography locations.

 Capturing the unreal beauty of Iceland’s landscape isn’t difficult to do.
 Around every corner you’ll find amazing views you can shoot, combining colour, texture and unique composition to create an unrivalled photo.
-But where are some great locations to capture the Icelandic landscape?
+But where are some great Iceland photography locations to capture iconic landscapes?

 Distance from Reykjavik: 183 km